nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 [bf/072bd7] process > SAMTOOLS_INDEX (1) [100%] 1 of 1 ✔
 ```

+You can check that the index file has been generated correctly by looking in the work directory or in the directory set up with `publishDir`.

 ### Takeaway

-You know how to wrap a real bioinformatics tool in a single-step Nextflow workflow.
+You know how to wrap a real bioinformatics tool in a single-step Nextflow workflow and have it run using a container.

 ### What's next?